 Left would select an object, or draw a selection window.
 Right would open a context menu.
 But Blender?
 Totally opposite.
 The controls were reversed.
 3D modeling software are already hard on their own, there’s no need to additionally reverse the controls!

 There was an option to turn it off in settings, but it made other things harder to do.
 And that’s why along with how program looked like, people were paying for alternatives.
 However now it changed, and it works just fine.
 Program is in the state where it’s pleasure to use it with default options.

-Is Blender Best?
+Is Blender Good?

 We already explained whether its a bad software or not, because its natural to think badly about free things.
 But the answer raised another question – is it best program for 3D creations?
 I haven’t used all of the alternatives, therefore it’s hard for me to say.